SalesforceDevelopersJapan/demo-s1app-jp/README.md

 # Dreamforce 13 Dev Keynote Salesforce1 App Demo #

-Demos are sets of step-by-step guides that are designed to help you learn how to use key capabilities of the Salesforce platform.
+Demos are sets of step-by-step guides designed to help you learn to use key capabilities of the Salesforce platform.
 Each demo provides instructions that guide you through the process of developing an application.

 In this demo, you will ...

-revise: This is the metadata for setting up your developer edition to run the Opinionator app.
-Please make sure you have installed the Force CLI first.

 ### Repository Structure ###